nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [x] investigate scheduling events using the sched provider ( on-cpu and off-cpu events)
 - [x] instrument sleep and wakeup
 - [x] take care about pid and tid
-- [ ] probe effect: one simple way to approach the problem is to analyse the results of performance benchmarking with and without DTrace scripts running, and compare the ascii output of the script
+- [x] probe effect: one simple way to approach the problem is to analyse the results of performance benchmarking with and without DTrace scripts running, and compare the ascii output of the script
-- [ ] read the FreeBSD Benchmarking Advice wiki
+- [x] read the FreeBSD Benchmarking Advice wiki
-- [ ] plot intervals for on-cpu and off-cpu events
-   - [ ] correctly label the graph
+- [ ] use perfetto to visualize the function calls

 ### questions to answer
 - How does increasing IPC buffer size uniformly change performance across IPC models – and why?
 - Explore the impact of the probe effect on your causal investigation; how has DTrace changed the behavior of the benchmark?

 ## Practical things to do
-- [ ] measure page fault with vminfo. try to run this: `dtrace -P vminfo'/execname == "soffice.bin"/{@[probename] = count()}'`
+- [x] measure page fault with vminfo. try to run this: `dtrace -P vminfo'/execname == "soffice.bin"/{@[probename] = count()}'`
-- [ ] number of syscalls and traps for each case (line graph)
+- [x] number of syscalls and traps for each case (line graph)
-   - [ ] number of read syscall and write syscalls for each buffer size (line graph)
+   - [x] number of read syscall and write syscalls for each buffer size (line graph)
-   - [ ] instrument traps with fbt::abort_handler:entry
+   - [x] instrument traps with fbt::abort_handler:entry
 - [x] Graph with the off-cpu time for each buffer size (line graph)
 - [x] Partial read writes:
    - [x] show only an example of the aggregation: in a bar graph, the number of each write call and the